Uche Ikpeazu: Port Vale

 On 4 October 2023, Ikpeazu signed a contract with Port Vale to run until the end of the 2023–24 season.
 Director of football, David Flitcroft, stated that "Uche is a powerhouse of a player and provides us with another dimension that combines and compliments our other attacking options and we have brought him in at this stage of the season to provide further competition for places".
 He was short of match fitness on his arrival.
 Hence, manager Andy Crosby began steadily giving him more game minutes as the weeks progressed.
 He played a full 90 minutes for the first time on 14 November, and was described by opposition manager Dino Maamria as "unplayable" in a 2–0 win at Burton Albion.
 He scored his first goal in his second spell for the club on 6 January, in a 3–3 draw with Charlton Athletic, and was named on the EFL team of the week having made six shots, won five aerial duels and completed four dribbles during the game.
 Charlton had a transfer bid accepted for the player later in the month but the move never materialised.
 Instead the player picked up a dislocated shoulder and was ruled out of action until mid-April.
 He did, though, return to fitness two weeks ahead of schedule.
-He scored one goal from 26 games as the club were relegated and he then entered negotiations for a new contract.
+He scored one goal from 26 games as the club was relegated and he then entered negotiations for a new contract.